Associate Professor, Children, Youth & Families and Health & Mental Health

 Dr. Black’s research integrates the use of neuroimaging (functional and structural magnetic resonance imaging), standard neuropsychological behavioral testing and environmental measures, such as the home supports, to predict outcome in children with risk for school failure.
-Within this population, Dr. Black focuses primarily on children with diagnosis of or risk for learning disabilities and children learning in non-native linguistic settings.
+Within this population, Dr. Black focuses primarily on children with diagnosis of or risk for learning disabilities, specifically developmental dyslexia.
 Keenly interested in childhood resilience, Dr. Black has extended her neuroimaging research to better understand the neural underpinnings of humor and the extent to which humor and positive emotion generally may contribute to resilience during pivotal transitions in the lives of youth.

 Dr. Black has published in top research journals such as Nature Reviews Neuroscience, Proceedings of the National Academy of Sciences, USA, and The Journal of Neuroscience.
 To learn more about Dr. Black’s publications and research please view her Google Scholar Citation Profile and Research Gate Profile.
 Dr. Black collaborates with The Center for Interdisciplinary Brain Sciences Research, Stanford University School of Medicine, The Brain LENS Lab at the University of California, San Francisco, and The Gabrieli Lab at Massachusetts Institue of Technology.